 Second, you’ll talk with me and answer questions I have about how you and your child get along.
 I will ask about things you get along on and things you may argue about or problems you may have and how you handle them.
 This will take about one hour.

+Risks or Discomforts

 You may find that answering some questions is upsetting.
 We think it would be similar to the kinds of things you talk about with family and friends.
 You can skip any questions you don’t want to answer, and you can stop the interview at any time.
 If you want to talk to someone about your feelings or about problems that you’re having, you can contact _____ at ______.
 They may charge a fee for their services which is paid by you.
 We will not pay this fee.

 Benefits of Participating in the Study